IswaryaSridharan/Vertex-Coloring/README.md

 # Vertex-Coloring
-Implementing DSATUR algorithm with different data structures
+Implementing DSATUR algorithm with different data structures including max-heap, red-black tree.
+Compared the running time and minimum number of colors used for large graphs with varying edge densities.

 To compile the code run:
 javac TCSS543.java